zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 # consume artifact as a file
 temp_artifact_file_path = Client().get_artifact_version(name_id_or_prefix="my_file_artifact").load()
-assert isinstance(temp_artifact_file_path, PreexistingArtifactPath)
+assert isinstance(temp_artifact_file_path, Path)
 assert not os.path.isdir(temp_artifact_file_path)
 with open(temp_artifact_file_path,"r") as f:
     assert f.read() == "test"
 ```

 {% hint style="info" %}
-The artifact produced from the preexisting data will have special type a `PreexistingArtifactPath`, but can be treated as a regular `pathlib.Path` object while using it.
+The artifact produced from the preexisting data will have a `pathlib.Path` type, once loaded or passed as input to another step.
 {% endhint %}

 Now let's explore the Pytorch Lightning example to fit the model and store the checkpoints in a remote location.